AgoraIO-Community/AgoraWebSDK-NG/Docs/en/volume.md

 **Adjust the sampling volume**

-`localAudioTrack` represents the local audio track in the following example.
+In the following example, the `localAudioTrack` object represents the local audio track.

 ```javascript
 AgoraRTC.createMicrophoneAudioTrack().then(localAudioTrack => {